LuanR44/LuanR44/README.md

     </picture>
 </h1>

-<h3 align="center"> Backend, QA and CyberSecurity 👨🏻‍💻 </h3>
+<h3 align="center"> A Backend Developer, QA and CyberSecurity 👨🏻‍💻 </h3>

 <br/>

 <div align="center">

- 📚 I’m currently learning CyberSecurity and QA Tests.
+ 📚 I’m currently learning about CyberSecurity, QA Tests and Backend Developer.

  📝 I'm collaborating on several projects at the University.